 Week 3 – Kitchen Base is Up!

-On our third week, the kitchen base and shower kerbs are up.
+On our third week, the kitchen base was up.
 Though I thought it was quite slow to only have completed this in a week, we were still quite thrilled to see our home coming up before our eyes!
-L informed us that he would ask his contractors to round the edge of the base of the fridge for us.
+L informed us that he had asked his contractors to round the edge of the base of the fridge for us (as per the red arrow).
 If not, we might accidentally kicked it in the future, injuring ourselves.
 Good thinking!
 We would never have thought of that.

 I liked that L built a base stretching the whole width of the service yard for us, instead of just building a base for our washing machine.
 He explained that he did not want us to be constricted by the base of the washing machine in the event that we needed to change our washing machine in the future.
 Building the base over the whole width would allow us flexibility in the size of our washing machine.
 L’s meticulous nature was one of his strengths.